 How to Wean Off Spironolactone?

-If you are currently on spironolactone, your dermatologist will most likely recommend that you gradually taper off of it or wean yourself off.
+If you are currently on spironolactone, your healthcare provider will most likely recommend that you gradually taper off of it or wean yourself off.
 Everyone’s body is different.
 The time it takes to eliminate spironolactone from your body fully may vary.

 What Symptoms Should You Watch Out for When Dealing with Spironolactone?